gdbroman/broman.blog/_posts/2020/2020-10-28-love-what-you-do.md

 "Love what you do" is for professionals.

-"Doing what you love" means only practicing your craft when you feel like it.
+"Doing what you love" means only practicing the craft when inspiration strikes.

 "Loving what you do" is showing up regardless.